Benoît Cheyrou: Marseille

 The 2008–09 season was arguably Cheyrou's best season of his career.
 He appeared in 34 league matches scoring three goals and also providing seven assists.
 His positive play and the team as a whole led to Marseille finishing in 2nd-place position only falling to champions Bordeaux by three points.
 Cheyrou's score his first two goals on the season in back-to-back weeks against Saint-Étienne and Grenoble.
 On 26 April 2009, Cheyrou scored the equalizing goal in Marseille's 2–1 come from behind victory over rivals Lille.
 He followed up his performance in the Lille match by assisting on two goals in Marseille's 4–0 thumping of Rennes on the final match day of the season.
 Had Bordeaux lost their match on the final day, Marseille would have been crowned champions.
 For his performances, Cheyrou was named to the Team of the Year for the second straight season.
 In Europe, Cheyrou scored a vital away goal in Marseille's 1–0 first leg qualifying round victory over Norwegian club Brann.
-In the group stage, Marseille again finished third and played in the UEFA Cup, where the club reached the quarterfinals.
+In the group stage, Marseille again finished third and played in the UEFA Cup, where the club reached the quarter-finals.
 In the Round of 32, Marseille advanced 7–6 on penalties with Cheyrou converting his penalty shot.
 In the following round, Cheyrou scored Marseille's opening goal in their 2–1 first leg win over Ajax.
 The team later advanced to the quarterfinals after a late extra time goal from Tyrone Mears in the second leg.
 The team were later eliminated by Ukrainian club Shakhtar Donetsk.

 Toronto FC

 It was confirmed on 29 January 2015 that Benoît had signed a contract with Major League Soccer club Toronto FC.

 On 30 November 2016, Benoît scored the game-winning goal in extra-time for Toronto FC, a minute after coming on as a substitution for the injured Sebastian Giovinco in the second leg of the MLS Eastern Conference Final over Montreal Impact, sending Toronto FC to the MLS Cup Final with an eventual 7–5 aggregate win.
-In the final, held on 10 December at BMO Field, Toronto were defeated 5–4 on penalties by Seattle Sounders FC, following a 0–0 draw after extra time, although Cheyrou was able to net his spot kick in the shoot-out.
+In the final, held on 10 December at BMO Field, Toronto were defeated 5–4 on penalties by the Seattle Sounders, following a 0–0 draw after extra time, although Cheyrou was able to net his spot kick in the shoot-out.

 On 9 December 2017, Cheyrou came on for Marky Delgado as an injury time substitute in the 2017 MLS Cup Final – a rematch of the previous year's final – against Seattle, at BMO Field once again; Toronto won the match 2–0 to capture an unprecedented domestic treble of the MLS Cup, the Supporters' Shield, and the Canadian Championship.